Vision + Initiatives

 Title IX Coordinator

-Title IX Coordinators: Melissa Richardson, John Ginsburg, and Vicki Hedges
+Title IX Coordinators: Melissa Richardson and John Ginsburg

 CCC Title IX Coordinators collaborate across campus constituencies to foster a safe, welcoming and respectful environment for all members of the CCC community.
 All disclosures or reports of violations of the college's sexual assault, sexual misconduct or sexual harassment policies will be directed to the Title IX coordinator(s).